kangarko/docs/docs/MineBot/guides/index.md

 In this section, you'll find a variety of in-depth guides that thoroughly explain specific topics.
 Additionally, there are fully functional [examples](../examples/index.md) available for practical reference.

-If you notice any missing information or inaccuracies, please don't hesitate to [open an issue](https://github.com/kangarko/MineBot/issues/new/choose) on our GitHub repository!

 <div class="grid cards" markdown>

 -   :simple-exercism:{ .lg .middle } **Installation**